gregorLen/PortfolioRebalancingOptimization/readme.md

 - other objective functions
 ---
 ## 4. Contact
 I am very thankful for any kind of feedback.
-Also, if you have questions, please contact gregor.lenhard@unibas.ch# PortfolioRebalancingOptimization
+Also, if you have questions, please contact gregor.lenhard@unibas.ch .